 We Hungarians can’t imagine lunch without soup.
 Soups are an integral part of our culture, even our conquering ancestors often cooked soups in cauldron to maintain hydration.
 Hungarian soup recipes often call for noodles that can be store-bought or homemade, with different shapes.
 One of the noodles that is used mainly in soups is reszelt tészta.

-Reszelt tészta isn’t available in stores, you have to make your own if you want to eat.
+Reszelt tészta isn’t available in stores, you have to make your own if you want to eat it.
 Shredded noodles seem to be an easy-to-make pasta as the dough doesn’t need to be rolled out and cut.
-However the dough’s toughness is a critical point because a soft dough can’t be grated.
+However, the dough’s toughness is a critical point because a soft dough can’t be grated.